 Anything that can happen in real baseball can happen in the Guru's famous game.

-simulation's got what your old game is missing.
-It's
+This simulation's got what your old game is missing.
+It's easy to play

 Sample Cards: Pitcher ratings are from A to E (best to worst).

 How to Play the Basic Game

 Rollthree dice to produce a three-digit number (e.g. 124, 542, 663).
 To differentiate between the dice, use dice of different colors or sizes and always read them in the same order (e.g. Red die 1st digit, white die 2nd digit, small die 3rd digit).
 If you only have white dice, try marking them with highlighter pens.
 You can also use the pre-made random dice rolls.

 Find the result of the at bat by matching the pitcher's ratings with the columns on the batter's card.
 Let's use Ashby pitching to Bagwell, as an example.
 Ashby's ratings are C/D/B, so check column 'C' for Home Runs, Triples, Doubles Singles and Errors; check column 'D' for Strike Outs; and column 'B' for Walks.
 If the roll does not fall into any row (such as 362 or 541), the ball was hit into the field for an out.